CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 - `video-slug/` contains all data related to a specific video.
 The slug is used to identify the video and reference it on track definitions, and they also become part of the path to their video player pages.
 - `video-slug/index.json` contains the main metadata for the video: title, description, YouTube video ID, etc...
-- `video-slug/src/` contains subfolders with source code related to the video and can be referenced in `video-slug/index.json` as code examples.
+- `video-slug/images/` contains images specific to the video and can be referenced in `video-slug/index.json` as code example thumbnails.
 - `video-slug/contributions/` contains all metadata for contributions that viewers send and are accepted into the site.
 - `video-slug/contributions/contribution-slug.json` contains the metadata for the contribution: title, author information, links to code or live versions, etc...